jywu20/Notes/Computer Science/Logic and PLT/Lean.md

 a well-typed constructive term that doesn't terminate gives us a false impression that an object represented by that term exists, which is enough to cause inconsistencies.

+(Note: when we compare Lean and set theories, we ignore the embedded programming platform in Lean.
+Historically set theories have no computational interpretations, although the situation is changing and realizability of set theories and classical logic is currently under investigation.
+We just emphasize that not much meaningful comparison regarding *computational power* of set theories and type theories has been made.)

 All functions defined in Lean therefore have to provably terminate.
 This means Lean is not Turing complete (i.e. it's not partially recursive).
 Actually, the "meta" part of Lean - used to write tactics - is Turing complete,